Woife5/webapps-php-docker/README.md

 1. Make sure docker is running.
 If not just open the Docker Desktop application (Docker Dashboard).
 2. Clone this git repository `git clone https://github.com/Woife5/webapps-php-docker.git`
-3. Create a folder called "app".
-The Symfony project will be installed in this folder.
+3. Create a folder called "app" and another folder called "mysql".
+The Symfony project will be installed in the "app" folder, the database files will be saved into the "mysql" folder.
 Additionally you may want to change the default git name and email in `./php/Dockerfile` to your name and email.
 4. Run `docker-compose up --build` within `webapps-php-docker` to start the containers.
 As soon as you see something like the following message, the installation is done and you can move to the next step:

 ![Docker installation is ready](https://i.ibb.co/yRPBYvs/Container-Ready.png)